maxthnd/maxthnd/README.md

 🇬🇧 Welcome to my profile, I share private and public projects on this plattform to show my abilities.
 By now I am in my apprenticeship till 2025.
 I develop webapplications in low and highcode.

-Contributing or Owning
+Contributing or Owning:

-ECMP, Moneta, SCHMIDGMBH, ...
+ECMP, Moneta, ...

 # Skills